jorgebotas/ete4-documentation/index.md

 - [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 Used to communicate the iframe and the rest of your front end.
 A postMessage (`message` event) will be sent to the parent window (by the iframe) every time a node is selected or unselected, allowing you to update your GUI accordingly.
   This `message` event has some data associated:
-    - `tid` the tree id you previously provided as the identifier of your upload tree (see example bellow for more info).
+    - `tid` the tree id you previously provided as the identifier of your uploaded tree (see example bellow for more info).
     - `node` node id (string) used to identify a node within a tree.
     - `name` name used to describe the selected node.
 E.g. the node's name.
     - `selected` a flag used to determine if the node in question has been selected (`true`) or unselected (`false`).